Emeraude/Magic-Models/README.md

 ### Escaping values

-The method `db.escape` take a Date object, a string, a boolean, a number or null as parameter and return it escaped as a string.
+The method `db.escape` takes a Date object, a string, a boolean, a number or null as parameter and returns it escaped as a string.

 ```javascript
 db.escape(42); // "42"